zach1020/retro-futuristic-site/posts/8-building-podskip.md

----
-id: 8
-title: "Building PodSkip: A Dream Six Years in the Making"
-date: "Jan 24, 2026"
----
-# Building PodSkip: A Dream Six Years in the Making
+# Building PodSkip: A Dream Eight Years in the Making

 ## The Idea That Wouldn't Leave Me Alone